CarsonDavis/CarsonDavis.github.io/_posts/2025-09-25-human_evolution.md

 Length: 183mm, based on the nature paper the model was sized at 181.55, and so i printed a 50% scale of that

+ok, so https://www.researchgate.net/publication/382115698_The_taxonomy_of_Sahelanthropus_tchadensis_from_a_craniometric_perspective has some nice tables. it quotes from: https://sci-hub.ru/10.1038/nature03397. it has a much larger GOL than the fossil scan at 173mm. i don't think this is correct

+ok, here is the original paper from brunet, and it has a photo with a scale https://sci-hub.ru/10.1038/nature00879 measurement off the image gives me a rough GOL of 155mm of the non-reconstructed fossil. the GOL of the model is roughly 158, so i will keep the scale as is

 ## Homo Florensis
 - [should print](https://sketchfab.com/3d-models/homo-floresiensis-crane-et-mandibule-97b4975b1464401a824c6513234dd45a)
   - this is a scaled cranum with jaw. and it looks like it is even higher quality than the one that i printed, with deep sutures